kurator-org/kurator-web/README.md

     cd kurator-web/
     bin/activator dist

-Unzip the distribution archive to the deployments directory in /home/kurator and create a symbolic link "kurator-web" for the current deployment:
+Unzip the distribution archive to the deployments directory in /home/kurator and create a symbolic link in the deployment that points to the packages directory in the kurator-validation project to deploy workflows.
+By default, kurator-web expects to find the "packages" directory relative to the deployment root directory (e.g. /deployments/kurator-web/packages).
+This link ensures that when the kurator-validation project is updated via git pull, any updates to the python workflows are automatically redeployed.
+You will need to recreate this symbolic link any time you unzip a new kurator-web...zip file.

     cd /home/kurator
-    unzip kurator-web/target/universal/kurator-web-1.0.2.zip -d deployments
+    unzip projects/kurator-web/target/universal/kurator-web-1.0.2.zip -d deployments
-    ln -s deployments/kurator-web-1.0.2 kurator-web

-By default, kurator-web expects to find the "packages" directory relative to the deployment root directory (e.g. /deployments/kurator-web/packages).
-Create a symbolic link in the deployment that points to the packages directory in the kurator-validation project to deploy workflows:

-    cd /home/kurator/deployments/kurator-web
+    cd /home/kurator/deployments/kurator-web-1.0.2/
     ln -s /home/kurator/projects/kurator-validation/packages

-This ensures that when the kurator-validation project is updated via git pull, any updates to the python workflows are automatically redeployed.

 NOTE: in order to update the Java workflows, which are contained in the kurator-validation jar file, rebuild and redeploy the web app via bin/activator dist by repeating the steps described above.

+Create a symbolic link "kurator-web" for the current deployment:

+    cd /home/kurator/
+    ln -s /home/kurator/deployments/kurator-web-1.0.2 deployments/kurator-web

+NOTE: The instructions which follow assume that your latest kurator-web-x.x.x deployment is found at the symbolic link /home/kurator/deployments/kurator-web.
+If you build a new kurator-web version higher than 1.0.2, you will need to update the kurator-web symbolic link as well as creating the packages symbolic link.

 Run the play production server from the distribution directory unzipped within deployments.
 Use

     cd deployments/kurator-web
-    bin/kurator_web -Dhttp.port=80 -Dkurator.jar=/home/kurator/projects/kurator-validation/target/kurator-validation-1.0.2-jar-with-dependencies.jar
+    bin/kurator-web -Dhttp.port=80 -Dkurator.jar=/home/kurator/projects/kurator-validation/target/kurator-validation-1.0.2-jar-with-dependencies.jar

 By default the Play server will listen on port 9000 however the -Dhttp.port used in the command above to set the port to 80 can be used to change the default.
 Open http://localhost/kurator-web/ in your browser after starting the server to test the web application.
 The -Dkurator.jar option is required and should point to a copy of the kurator-validation jar and is used by the command-line workflow runner in the web app to run workflows.